Database Migrations

 Example Migration Structure (in code):

-// Optinally you can type the migrations with Migration
+// Optionally you can type the migrations with Migration

 import { type Migration } from 'workers-qb';